Mobile Technology Enhances the Shopping Experience

 Nordstrom offers a similar service, where shoppers find the products they have selected on their mobile phones

 Another retailer, Rebecca Minkoff, allows shoppers to request sales staff to bring additional items to dressing rooms using instant messaging on their phones.

 Essential Aspects to be Considered When Building an App-

 You need to define how this mobile App fits in with the overall retail strategy and plan?
 What exactly will it do?
 What user numbers do you estimate and what impact on your revenues?

 Design that will deliver the best possible user experience is critical to the success and adoption of your mobile App.

 Are you building for a particular platform – iOS or Android, or for users across all platforms.
-See http://www.smartsourcingglobal.com/the-native-vs-hybrid-face-off-which-wins-on-each-count/ for more information on this aspect.
+See the Native vs Hybrid App for more information on this aspect.